Giant Schnauzers: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Giant Schnauzer, I would be most concerned about...

-4. The strong temperament.
+- The strong temperament.
 The best Giant Schnauzers are versatile working dogs, capable of learning a great deal.
 But they have an independent mind of their own and are not pushovers to raise and train.
-Some Giant Schnauzers are willful and bossy and will make you prove that you can make them do things.
+Some Giant Schnauzers are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.
-Read my free online training programs.
+Read more about Giant Schnauzer Training.

 Related posts you might enjoy